Resume Opening Statements: Do You Need One? (+Examples)

 After drafting your professional summary, review it for clarity, grammar, and typos.
 Ensure it flows smoothly and effectively communicates your strengths.
 Remember, it should be an overview of your professional experience and nothing more.

-Now that you know the steps, let's take a look at some resume opening statement examples that are formatted as professional summaries.
+Now that you know the steps, let's take a look at some resume opening statement examples.

 Front-end developer resume professional summary

-Skilled Front-end Developer with 4 years of experience successfully designing, developing, and maintaining front-end web applications.
+Skilled frontend developer with 4 years of experience successfully designing, developing, and maintaining front-end web applications.
 Achieved measurable success in increasing page load speeds by 20%, leading to increased website conversion rates.
 Led the implementation of new front-end development system, which resulted in a 15% reduction in development time and a 20% increase in website performance.
-Adept in collaborating with cross-functional teams and delivering on-time and on-budget projects.
+Seeking to leverage expertise in improving page load speeds and user experiences to drive conversion optimization in a senior developer role.

 Check out more front-end developer resume professional summaries in these front-end developer resume examples.